mayaanne/foundations/sprint-1/core-identity-and-values.md

 [Sprint 1 Home](README.md)

-# Identity, Values and Strengths Exploration
+# Identity, Values and Strengths Activity

 ### Learning Competencies
 By the end of this exploration, you should be able to: